In many ways, President Joe Biden is promising a return to the Obama administration’s approach to healthcare, with proposed actions including:

 Presidents and lawmakers have been talking about drug prices for decades, but few truly meaningful actions have been implemented.
 President Biden has made drug pricing reform a priority.

 While the pandemic delayed many of the federal interoperability rule deadlines, payers and providers should use the extra time to plan strategically for an interoperable future.

 Health organizations should review their policies and consider whether they offer protections for customers under the new processes and what data security risks may emerge.
 They should also consider whether business associate agreements are due in more situations.

-About this research: For this report, HRI interviewed healthcare advisers and trade association executives.
-HRI also conducted desk research and economic analysis, and examined in depth the policy positions of President elect Biden, along with his healthcare legacy.
+For this report, HRI interviewed healthcare advisers and trade association executives.
+HRI also conducted desk research and economic analysis, and examined in depth the policy positions of President Joe Biden, along with his healthcare legacy.

 US Health Industries Leader, PwC US

 US Pharmaceutical and Life Sciences Leader, PwC US